 (3) Despite subsection (2), the Minister is to appoint the initial chief executive officer of a corporation.

-(4) It is a condition of service of the chief executive officer of the Regional Power Corporation that, while he or she holds office, his or her ordinary place of residence is to be in or near the town where the head office of that corporation is located.
+[(4) deleted]

 (5) The board is to obtain the concurrence of the Minister before it exercises any of the powers conferred by subsection (2).

+[Section 14 amended by No. 25 of 2013 s.
+9.]

 15. Role of chief executive officer

 Subject to the control of the board, the chief executive officer of a corporation is responsible for, and has the powers needed to administer, the day to day operations of the corporation.